 Hulu signed a partnership deal with Funimation back in 2018, so you’re getting a lot of the biggest Funimation shows to help pack out the catalogue here.
 However, much like Netflix, not all these seasons are complete, and it doesn’t have the breadth of a dedicated anime service.
 Hulu also tends to have only dub or sub for each individual shows, making for a bit of jarring experience if you prefer one or the other.

 If you’re in the US, and want Hulu-specific shows alongside your anime, this may be the best option for you – even though you’re paying considerably more per month for equivalent access compared to the other options on this list.

 Best anime on Hulu: Naruto, Akira, Afro Samurai, One-Punch Man, My Hero Academia, Fairy Tail, Kill la Kill, Sword Art Online, Grave of the Fireflies

 Honestly, Amazon doesn’t have that much going for it in terms of anime, especially since its Anime Strike platform closed down.
-There are however some brilliant feature-length anime films on the Amazon Prime Video service to stream like The Red Turtle or Your Name, including a few Studio Ghibli titles – which you won’t find on Netflix.
+There are however some brilliant feature-length anime films on the Amazon Prime Video service to stream like The Red Turtle or Your Name, and even Grave of the Fireflies (a Studio Ghibli movie Netflix doesn't have the rights to).

-If you already have an Amazon Prime account, too, it’s relatively easy to add Funimation to Amazon TV Channels for $5.99 / £4.99 / AU$5.99 a month.
+Most importantly, if you already have an Amazon Prime account it’s relatively easy to add Funimation to Amazon TV Channels for $5.99 / £4.99 / AU$5.99 a month.

 Best anime on Amazon Prime Video: Boy and the Beast, Mary and the Witch’s Flower, Your Name, Grave of the Fireflies, The Red Turtle